 In 2007, the Company's Board of Directors authorized the purchase by the Advisor from time to time in the open market of an indeterminate number of shares of the Company's common stock, in the Advisor's discretion, subject to compliance with the Company's and the Advisor's applicable policies and requirements of law.
-There were no such purchases during the years ended December 31, 2012, 2011 and 2010.
+Pursuant to this authorization, during the year ended December 31, 2009, the Advisor purchased 80,867 shares of the Company's common stock in the open market for \$312,322, including brokerage commissions.
+There were no such purchases during the years ended December 31, 2011 and 2010.

 In March 2011, the Company's Board of Directors authorized the purchase in a private placement of up to 1,000,000 shares of the Company's common stock, by the Advisor in its discretion, subject to compliance with the Company's and the Advisor's applicable policies and requirements of law.
-Pursuant to this authorization, on March 16, 2011, the Company issued and sold to the Advisor in a private placement 200,000 shares of common stock for \$2,000,000 or \$10.00 per share, which was the closing price of the Company's common stock price on The NASDAQ Global Selecte Market on that date.
-There were no private placement purchases for the year ended December 31, 2012.
+Pursuant to this authorization, on March 16, 2011, the Company issued and sold to the Advisor in a private placement 200,000 shares of common stock for \$2,000,000 or \$10.00 per share, which was the closing price of the Company's common stock on The NASDAQ Global Select Market on that date.

-At December 31, 2012 and December 31, 2011, the Advisor owned and had the right to vote approximately 94,000 and 259,000 shares, respectively, of the Company's common stock, representing less than 1.0% of the total shares outstanding.
-On such dates, under compensation arrangements for its officers and employees the Advisor owned of record but did not have the right to vote an additional 261,000 and 275,000 shares, respectively, of the Company's common stock.
-At December 31, 2012 and 2011, other entities affiliated with the Administrator beneficially owned approximately 6,019,000 and 6,019,000 shares, respectively, of the Company's common stock, representing approximately 8.2% and 8.2% of the total shares outstanding.
+At December 31, 2011 and 2010, the Advisor owned and had the right to vote approximately 259,000 and 47,000 shares, respectively, of the Company's common stock, representing less than 1.0% of the total shares outstanding.
+On such dates, under compensation arrangements for its officers and employees the Advisor owned of record, but did not have the right to vote an additional 275,000 and 426,000 shares, respectively, of the

+Company's common stock.
+At December 31, 2011 and 2010, other entities affiliated with the Administrator beneficially owned approximately 6,019,000 and 4,181,000 shares, respectively, of the Company's common stock, representing approximately 8.2% and 5.8% of the total shares outstanding.
 An entity affiliated with the Administrator has ownership and financial interests in the Advisor.

-4. Earnings per share
+4. Earnings (loss) per share

-The following information sets forth the computation of basic and diluted net increase in net assets per share (earnings per share) resulting from operations for the years ended December 31, 2012, 2011 and 2010.
+The following information sets forth the computation of basic and diluted net increase in net assets per share (earnings per share) resulting from operations for the years ended December 31, 2011, 2010 and 2009.

-Year ended : Y ear ended Year ended Decembe er 31, 2012 Dece mber 31, 2011 December 31, 201 Numerator for basic and diluted net increase in net assets per share \$ 57 ,351,233 \$ 76,920,509 \$ 71,549,561 Denominator for basic and diluted net increase in net assets per share 73 ,623,983 73,037,357 62,663,002 Basic/diluted net increase in net assets per share resulting from operations \$ 0.78 \$ 1.05 \$ 1.14
+Year ended ember 31, 2011 Dec Year ended cember 31, 2010 Dec Year ended ember 31, 2009 Numerator for basic and diluted net increase in net assets per share \$ 76,920,509 \$ 71,549,561 \$ 67,239,723 Denominator for basic and diluted net increase in net assets per share 73,037,357 62,663,002 55,923,757 Basic/diluted net increase in net assets per share resulting from operations \$ 1.05 \$ 1.14 \$ 1.20

-Diluted net increase in net assets per share from operations equals basic net increase in net assets per share from operations for each period because there were no common stock equivalents outstanding during the above years.
+Diluted net increase in net assets per share resulting from operations equals basic net increase in net assets per share resulting from operations for each year because there were no common stock equivalents outstanding during the above years.